XRPL-Labs/Xaman-Issue-Tracker/RESPONSIBLE-DISCLOSURE.md

 - Phishing reports
 - Fraud reports

-For these complaints or reports, please [contact our support team](https://support.xumm.app/hc/en-us/requests/new).
+For these complaints or reports, please contact our support team: [support] @ [xaman.app]

 ## Bug bounty program

-[XRPL Labs](https://xrpl-labs.com) ([XUMM](https://xumm.app)) encourages the reporting of security issues or vulnerabilities.
+[XRPL Labs](https://xrpl-labs.com) ([Xaman](https://xaman.app)) encourages the reporting of security issues or vulnerabilities.
 We may make an appropriate reward for confidential disclosure of any design or implementation issue that could be used to compromise the confidentiality or integrity of our users' data that was not yet known to us.
 We decide whether the report is eligible and the amount of the reward.

 ## Exclusions